Christinahhb/UoG-ACCFIN5233-Group3/README.txt

 Project Overview:
-This code is for Group 3_Financial Information Retrieval_1G report, about the data sentiment analysis as well as market analysis of Garmin watch 2017-2023 and the impact of Apple Watch Ultra on Garmin watch.
+This code is for Group 3 Financial Information Retrieval report, about the data sentiment analysis as well as market analysis of Garmin watch 2017-2023 and the impact of Apple Watch Ultra on Garmin watch.

 Folder Text collection & sentiment analysis is the code for report section 2,3,4 which includes: